 Property Damage Each Occurrence.

+19.1.6 Professional Liability Insurance.
+Seller shall provide Professional Liability Insurance coverage for claims arising from or alleged to have arisen from errors or omissions in any aspect of Seller’s perforamcne of the Scope of Work.
+The policy shall permit reporting of claims for a minimum period of two (2) year following the date of Acceptance.

+Limit of Insurance $5 million per occurrence and in the aggregate

+Such policy shall be subject to a deductible or self insured retention not to exceed $__100,000_____

 19.1.6 Vendors .
 Seller shall require its Vendors and others connected with the Scope of Work to provide and maintain insurance at all times during the period that their agreement related to the Scope of Work under this Agreement is in force and effect at the Vendor's, or other's own cost, with insurance limits which at minimum meets levels as required for similar contracts and is customary for the applicable industry.
+At a minimum all such Vendors shall maintain statutorily required workers compensation coverage and commercial general liability insurance in the amount of $1,000,000 per occurrence and in the aggregate.

 19.1.7 Certificate of Insurance .
 Within twenty (20) days of execution of this Agreement, Seller shall submit to Purchaser a certificate of insurance, in form satisfactory to Purchaser, evidencing that satisfactory coverage of the type and limits set forth hereinabove are in effect.
 Policies providing such coverage shall contain provisions that no cancellation or material changes in the policies shall become effective except on sixty (60) days advance written notice thereof to Purchaser.
 Irrespective of the requirements as to insurance to be carried as provided for herein, the insolvency, bankruptcy or failure of any insurance company carrying insurance of Seller, the failure of any insurance company to pay claims accruing, shall not affect, negate or waive any of the provisions of this Agreement including, without exception, the indemnity obligations of Seller.